gayanku/FDGATII/README.md

 This repository contains a PyTorch implementation of "FDGATII : Fast Dynamic Graph Attention with Initial Residual and Identity Mapping".(https://arxiv.org/abs/2110.11464)

-The repo has been forked initially from [GCNII](https://github.com/chennnM/GCNII).
+The repo, inlcuding data and datasplits used for the 10 ierations, has been forked initially from [GCNII](https://github.com/chennnM/GCNII).
 We use the sparse (static) GATv1 attention code from [pyGAT](https://github.com/Diego999/pyGAT) and modified for dynamic attention as in [GATv2](https://arxiv.org/abs/2105.14491).

 ## Dependencies
 - CUDA 11.3.0